 About me

-I can offer counselling support face to face or remotely via secure video call or telephone.
+I offer counselling support face to face, remotely via secure video call or telephone.

 About me

-I was born in Wales and moved to Saffron Walden 12 years ago.
+I was born in Wales and moved to Saffron Walden 12 years ago and now live in Chrishall (a village half way between Saffron Walden and Royston).
 I practice yoga, mindfulness and meditation.
 I enjoy travelling and socialising but I value my quiet time too, often taking long walks in nature.
-This has been one of my positive coping strategies during lock down.
-I have two sons 20 and 22.
+I have two grown up sons.

 Although I have a professional approach to counselling my manner is relaxed and down-to-earth.
 I am compassionate, caring, respectful and I can also be humorous.
 I see these as key ingredients of the therapeutic relationship, laughter can be a powerful healer.

-I work from a ground floor treatment room at my home in Saffron Walden which is located in a quiet cul-de-sac.
-It is a peaceful space that lends itself perfectly to working face to face, on line or by phone.
+I work from a ground floor room at my home in Chrishall which is located at the edge of the village in a very peaceful location.
+It is a space that lends itself perfectly to working face to face, on line or by phone.
 Confidentiality is assured.

 You will find this a homely and welcoming space and free parking is always available directly outside.